DinoHub-SubT/basestation_gui_python/README.md

 # To add a new plugin

-Generate a .py file following the convention of the Gui.py format (inherit from the Plugin class, etc.)
+Generate a .py file following the convention of the Gui.py format (inherit from the Plugin class, etc.).
+An barebones example is in src/SkeletonPlugin.py

-In the basestation_gui_python/plugin.xml file add the plugin.
+In the basestation_gui_python/plugin.xml file add the plugin as a new class.
 Keep it in the same group as the other plugins (Basestation Gui)

 Run rqt --force-discover.
 It should now show up in the drop-down for plugins.